-Walk as soon as possible after your procedure.
+As for breast implant removal recovery, you can walk as soon as possible after your procedure.
 Don’t plan on driving until you have full motion in your arms.
 You will be able to bathe as soon as your stitches are removed or dissolve.
 You won’t be able to sleep on your stomach for about 6 weeks, and you won’t be able to wear an under-wire bra for that healing period either.

-Healing will be evident within a month and will probably be completed within 6 weeks.
+Breast implant removal recovery and healing will be evident within a month and will probably be completed within 6 weeks.
 You can typically go back to work in 5 to 7 days and resume your normal exercise or more strenuous regime after 6 weeks.
 If you see any discoloration, it should go away in 4 to 6 weeks.
 And your scars will fade over the 6 months after your procedure.

 What Should I Watch for?

 Call your doctor if you see the post-operative swelling increase or if you see redness along the incision.
 If your pain is not relieved by the prescribed medication, make sure you call.

 Breast Implant Removal Results